zengm-games/zengm/README.md

     npm run start-watch

 which will start the server and watch JS and CSS files for changes and recompile.
-This simple runs both `npm start` and `npm run watch` together, which can be run separately if you wish.
+This simply runs both `npm start` and `npm run watch` together, which alternatively can be run separately if you wish.

 Open `package.json` to see all available scripts.